Contents

 And if you feel like the coffee you make it too weak or too strong, remember: it’s all about getting your ratios right, as this writer recently discovered.

-3. Cook at home and plan ahead
+3. Cook at Home and Plan Ahead

 Speaking of home cooking, it is one of the best ways to save money.
 It’s no surprise meal prepping has become popular, as it means you’ll have healthy food on hand and be less likely to succumb to the pricey temptation of take out.

 If you’ve never meal prepped before or have a full schedule, it can be daunting.
 A good way to begin is by cooking large meals a few days a week.
 That way, leftovers can be the next day’s lunch or dinner.
 When making big batches, an InstantPot or slow cooker is your friend.
-These appliances take a lot of the labour out of cooking, especially if you’re saving money by buying dried goods like beans and rice.
-If you hate eating the same foods multiple times a week and think you’ll toss leftovers after day three, just freeze them for another day.

 Avoid buying one-off ingredients for a single recipe.
 Instead, think about how you can use an ingredient across different meals.
 Red peppers are great in Asian-style stir fries, Thai curries, Mexican fajitas, and salads, while potatoes can be roasted, mashed, scalloped, or even made into gnocchi.
 You don’t have to be a gourmet cook to save money, just a prepared cook.